aliuosio/mage2.docker/README.md

 * Change PHP Versions 7.0, 7.1, 7.2 all based on php:alpine docker image in ```.docker/.env``` file

 ## Features
-* set project directory to where ever you want (variable option)
+* set project directory to where ever you want (as variable option)
-* set PHP-FPM minor Versions under 7 (7.0, 7.1, 7.2, 7.3) variable option
+* set PHP-FPM minor Versions under 7 (7.0, 7.1, 7.2, 7.3) as variable option
-> Magento 2.3 at this point does not work with PHP 7.3
+(Magento 2.3 at this point does not work with PHP 7.3)
 * setup valid SSL certificates with letsmcrypt container
-* Xdebug enable variable option
+* Xdebug enable as variable option
 * on secure ssl_ciphers enabled
 * uses openssl dhparam
 * both PHP GD and PHP Imagick are installed
-* PHP Xdebug enabled
+* PHP Xdebug as variable option
 * PHP Opcache enabled
 * PHP redis enabled
-* install magento 2 variable option
+* install magento 2 as variable option
-* install magento 2 sample data  variable option
+* install magento 2 sample data as variable option
-*
+* Extra Composer Packages (if Magento 2 Installer is used):
-* Extra Composer Packages (if Magento 2 Installer is used): hirak/prestissimo
+hirak/prestissimo
 msp/devtools
 mage2tv/magento-cache-clean